nus-cs2103-AY2021S1/tp/docs/team/audrey.md

   * Created the team repository by forking from `nus-cs2103-AY2021S1/tp`
   * Set up the team repository as specified by the `CS2103T` module requirements.
   * Used GitHub Projects feature to create kanban boards to track user stories.
+  * Manager and maintainer of project repository.
-  * Managed the repository in general and helped team members with git and GitHub functionalities.
+  * Provided help to team members about Git, GitHub, and workflow.

 * **Reviews & Merging**:
   * Head reviewer for Pull Requests.